 In the United States all the individual states (except Nebraska) have a senate as the upper house of the state legislature, while in Germany the city council of many of the major cities (such as Berlin and Hamburg) is known as a senate (Senat).
 Also in Germany, the judges in the higher courts are referred to collectively as the Senat, though individual judges are not called senators.

 In the United Kingdom the term Senate is rarely used in a political context: the upper house of the United Kingdom Parliament is the House of Lords, and the devolved legislatures of Scotland, Wales, and Northern Ireland (the Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly) are all unicameral.
 However, the building which houses the debating chamber of the National Assembly for Wales is known as The Senate (Senedd), and between 1921 and 1972, when the devolved legislature of Northern Ireland was bicameral, the upper house of the Parliament in Belfast was known as the Senate.
+In Scotland, the Court of Session and the High Court of Justiciary, where the most important judges sit, are known collectively as the College of Justice, and the members of the group are Senators of the College of Justice.

 In the United Kingdom the word Senate is most frequently encountered, especially by students, as the name of the supreme academic body in a university.
 An (academic) senate, composed of professors, heads of departments, other senior members of the academic staff, and (nowadays) a number of student representatives, has responsibility for, e.g., approving degree programmes, issuing degrees, and confirming the appointment and promotion of academic staff.